BBC HARDtalk with Phil Gordon

 Gordon also served as assistant secretary of state for European and Eurasian affairs from 2009–2013, where he was responsible for 50 countries as well as NATO and the European Union, and worked closely with Secretary Hilary Clinton on U.S. policy toward Western and Eastern Europe, the Balkans, Caucasus, Turkey, and Russia.
 From 2000–2008, he was a senior fellow at the Brookings Institution, where he founded its Center on the United States and Europe (CUSE), a program devoted to transatlantic cooperation.
 From 1998–1999, Gordon was director for European affairs at the National Security Council in the administration of President Bill Clinton, where he specialized in NATO, the European Union, Western Europe, Turkey, Greece, and Cyprus.
 From 1994–1998, he was a senior fellow at the London-based International Institute for Strategic Studies, and editor of its journal, Survival.

 Teaching, Writing, and Awards.
 Gordon has published numerous books and articles on international affairs, including his latest book, Losing the Long Game: The False Promise of Regime Change in the Middle East, which looks at U.S. policy in the region since the 1950s.
-A regular contributor to major newspapers, journals, and magazines, including the New York Times, the Washington Post, Financial Times, the Wall Street Journal, Time, Newsweek, International Herald Tribune, Los Angeles Times, Boston Globe, Le Monde, Foreign Affairs, the New Republic, International Security, and the Washington Quarterly.
+A regular contributor to major newspapers, journals, and magazines, he has been featured in the New York Times, the Washington Post, Financial Times, the Wall Street Journal, Time, Newsweek, International Herald Tribune, Los Angeles Times, Boston Globe, Le Monde, Foreign Affairs, the New Republic, International Security, and the Washington Quarterly.